Top of main content

 Introducing the expert

-Jessie Zhu is a Managing Director and Head of Investment Products and Advisory at HSBC Private Banking US.
+Jessie Zhu is a Managing Director and Head of Investment Products and Advisory at HSBC Private Bank US.
 After studying for an MBA in finance at Columbia University she started her career in the investment management sector before moving into the private wealth industry, and has been working for HSBC since 2016.
 Jessie's career has been supported by the female leaders that she has worked with, and she credits some of her success to the inspiring role models that she has had throughout her working life.
 She now uses her experience to elevate her own team, and provide an opportunity for other women to thrive and shine.

 What's holding women back?